Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Introduction

+{\it -- Existence of hidden structural building blocks}.
+Real-world networks often exhibit mesoscopic structures in which groups of nodes share common but {\it a priori} unknown properties, giving rise to densely connected clusters or ``communities''.
+A wide range of community-detection methods has therefore been developed to capture these structural modules~\cite{fortunato_community_2010,rossetti_community_2018}.
+The use of such methods sometimes requires working on networks derived from the original graph~\cite{palla_uncovering_2005}, which may introduce one or several additional parameters.
+More general approaches are not focused on densely connected clusters, but instead rely on stochastic block models that capture a wider range of mesoscale organization patterns~\cite{holland_stochastic_1983,peixoto_bayesian_2019,matias_statistical_2017}.

-{\it (Q3) Potential changes in evolution rules}.
-Some networks studied over 20 years show changes in associated minimal model parameters, such as an increasing number of edges per node \cite{broder_graph_2000,meusel_graph_2014,redner_citation_2005}.
-More generally, the evolution of the model itself must be considered, including shifts between different preferential attachment rules \cite{falkenberg_identifying_2020} or competitions between coexisting models \cite{arnold_likelihood-based_2021}, which likely result in transient phenomena \cite{barabasi_evolution_2002} and further complicate these studies.
+{\it -- Potential changes in evolution rules}.
+Studies of networks whose evolution spans decades show changes in associated minimal model parameters, such as an increasing number of edges per new node~\cite{albert_statistical_2002,meusel_graph_2014}, or at least attempt to account for this potential issue~\cite{redner_citation_2005,sheridan_preferential_2018}.
+More generally, the evolution of the model itself must be considered, including shifts between different preferential attachment rules~\cite{falkenberg_identifying_2020,bhamidi_change_2018} or competition between coexisting models~\cite{bianconi_competition_2001,arnold_likelihood-based_2021}, which likely result in transient phenomena~\cite{barabasi_evolution_2002} and further complicate these studies.

-We analyze one of the datasets made available by the Software Heritage project.
-It corresponds to a very large-scale, real-world growing network that connects software releases and revisions from open-source communities.
-The resulting network comprises several billion nodes and edges and spans more than 40 years of growth.

-Our investigation focuses on identifying changes in the evolution rules (Q3), demonstrating how appropriate partitioning enables explicit discussion of the underlying microscopic growth mechanisms (Q1), and highlighting the impact of these factors on one of the most commonly measured quantities (Q2) in the study of scale-invariant properties—namely, the estimation of the scaling exponent associated with the tail of the in-degree distribution.